brandoninvergo/pacnanny/README.md

 This is yet another wrapper script for `pacman`, the package manager of Arch Linux and its various derivatives.
-Unlike other wrappers, this script does not aim to make up for any shortcomings in the functionality of `pacman`.
+Unlike other wrappers, this script does not aim to make up for any perceived shortcomings in the functionality of `pacman`.
 Instead, it aims to make up for shortcomings in the users of `pacman`.
 The goal of `pacnanny` is to make it even harder to mess up a system update with `pacman` by making